w3bsuki/toproll/docs/style-guide.md

 | Button (default) | `bg-primary text-primary-foreground`     | `bg-primary/90 border-primary/80`        |
 | Card             | `shadow-marketplace-sm border-border/60` | `shadow-marketplace-md border-border/80` |
 | Tabs trigger     | `text-muted-foreground`                  | Active state only (`bg-surface-accent`)  |

+## Visual QA References

+- Hero, featured cases, sidebar, and mobile shell screenshots were attempted during this pass but could not be captured due to Playwright/browser availability in the execution environment.
+Re-run `pnpm dev` locally and use the `browser_container` helper once the browser stack is available to refresh the gallery.